Whiteknight/whiteknight.github.com/drafts/threading_vision.md

-From this point forward I will use the term "thread" to refer to the underlying OS thread on which Parrot executes (the "N" in the calculus above), and "task" to refer to the individual Parrot execution context.
+From this point forward I will use the term "thread" to refer to the underlying OS thread on which Parrot executes (the "N" in the calculus above), and "task" to refer to the individual Parrot execution context ("M", above).

 The system I envision is "locked" in the sense that an individual task lives on a particular thread and cannot be moved to a different thread without some